 Social Anxiety Disorder (SAD)

 According to the National Institute of Mental Health, social anxiety disorder usually begins in childhood or early adolescence.
-Attending class can be a terrifying experience for students with social anxiety disorder.
+Attending class can be a terrifying experience for students with a social anxiety disorder.
 Just the idea of being called on can send a student into panic mode.

-The Mayo Clinic defines social anxiety disorder as a chronic mental health condition characterized by significant anxiety, fear, self-consciousness, and embarrassment in everyday interactions due to a fear of being scrutinized or judged by others.
+The Mayo Clinic defines social anxiety disorder as a chronic mental health condition characterized by significant anxiety, fear, self-consciousness, and also embarrassment in everyday interactions due to a fear of being scrutinized or judged by others.

 Treatment, including counseling, medication, and learning coping skills, can help individuals suffering from social anxiety disorder be successful at completing regular, everyday tasks.

-Social Anxiety Association has identified Cognitive Behavioral Therapy as the preferred theory for working with individuals with SAD.
+Social Anxiety Association has also identified Cognitive Behavioral Therapy as the preferred theory for working with individuals with SAD.
 Talk to your health services center to find a counselor on campus or in the area to work with.

 teenmentalhealth.org provides a list of tips for supporting a friend or loved one who has been diagnosed with social anxiety disorder.

-SAD can interfere with daily routines, work, social life, school, friendships, and romantic relationships.
+SAD can interfere with daily routines, work, social life, school, friendships, and also romantic relationships.
 Remember, it’s not their fault–continual support is what they need.